-In summary, our results, individually and collectively, strongly support our main hypothesis.
-We therefore, conclude with high confidence levels that Khavarani's paintings unambiguously affect viewers' emotion, as if they were "maximizing the utility of the moment," being disengaged from their outside world, as Vartanian and Skov (2014) hypothesized for cases of brain scans they studied.
+In summary, our results strongly support our main a priori conjecture both in relative and absolute comparison.
+We therefore, conclude with high confidence level that Khavarani's paintings unambiguously affect viewers' moods through their emotion, as if they were "maximizing the utility of the moment," being disengaged from their outside world, as Vartanian and Skov (2014) hypothesized for cases of brain scans of the subjects they studied.